Transport in Delhi: Airports

 Hindon Domestic Airport in Ghaziabad was inaugurated by Prime Minister Narendra Modi as the second airport for the Delhi-NCR Region on the 8 March 2019.

-Apart from the expanded IGI airport, Delhi might also receive a second international airport by 2024.
-The airport, being named as Taj International Aviation Hub, is proposed to be located in Jewar in Greater Noida.
-It would be around 75 km from IGI airport.
+Apart from the expanded IGI airport, Delhi will also receive a second international airport by 2025.
+The airport, being named as Noida International Airport, is being built in Jewar in Greater Noida.
+It will be around 75 km from IGI airport.

 East-west connectivity bridges

 Yamuna bridges in Delhi

 The total length of the Yamuna inside Delhi is 22 km from the Wazirabad barrage to the Okhla barrage.
 This stretch of the river has 14 bridges (nine of them for road traffic), including those built by Delhi Metro (4) and Indian Railways (1).
 4 bridges are under construction — 1 for road traffic and 3 for rail traffic.